gwuniversity/splunk_cloud_app_export/README.md

 ## Output

-The script downloads `.spl` files (standard Splunk app packages) that can be:
+The script downloads `.spl` files (standard Splunk app packages) that can be unpacked with `tar -xzf app.spl`
-- - Installed on other Splunk instances
-- - Unpacked with `tar -xzf app.spl`
-- - Validated with `splunk-appinspect`
-- - Version controlled

 ## Error Handling